NonMajorNerd/Arel/README.txt

         Press [s] to open your stats menu
         Press [esc] to close the stats menu

-	[x] Examine/Target
+	[x] Examine
-		Press [x] to enter targeting mode, then use the arrow keys to select a cell/target to examine.
+		Press [x] to enter examine mode, then use the arrow keys to examine the map and your surroundings.
-		Press [esc] to leave targeting mode.
+		Press [esc] to leave examine mode.

     ****************
     *  To-Do List  *
     ****************

+		*Rebalance item drops to account for bows, arrows..
+		*Update help menu / readme for mouse support and other controls

 		*Add communicable conditions
-		*Add score to death screen
 		*Add score saving, high-score tables
 		*Build AI subroutines capable of opening doors (A*  ignore door? check when moving if destination is a door, if so open instead of move)
 		*Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to)